NativeScript/NativeScript/CONTRIBUTING.md

 git checkout release
 git pull
 ```
 2. Create PR to merge changes back in master and preserve history:
 ```
 git checkout -b merge-release-in-master git push --set-upstream origin merge-release-in-master git merge origin/master
 ```
 3. Resolve conflicts.
+Choose to keep the version of master branch.
+If it is needed to revert versions of modules, see at the bottom.

-3. Add conflicts:
+4. Add conflicts:
 ```
 git add resolved files
 ```
-4. Commit changes with default merge message:
+5. Commit changes with default merge message:
 ```
 git commit
 git push
 ```

-If needed, revert version of modules and platform declarations to take the one from master:
+**If needed, revert version of modules and platform declarations to take the one from master:**
 ```
 git checkout origin/master tns-platform-declarations/package.json tns-core-modules/package.json
 git commit --amend